Guess the type of people you can work with as a marketing assistant?

 You've impressed the hiring manager so far on your resume.

-Now, build upon the reputation you've and show them that you got relevant work experience.
+Now, build upon the reputation you have and show them that you got relevant work experience.

 We see most Marketing Assistant resumes that list work experience like this